The 125 GeV Higgs signal at the LHC in the CP Violating MSSM: Results for the LHC Higgs signals

 \section{Results for the LHC Higgs signals}

+We shall now present the compatibility of the selected parameter space regions with the LHC measurements specific to the discovered Higgs boson resonance.
+As the first scan is found to be incompatible with the EDM bounds, we shall focus our attention on the second scan.
+The results presented in this section are, therefore, those from the second scan, unless explicitly mentioned.

-The main production channel in the context of the present LHC results is Gluon-Gluon Fusion (GGF), which at lowest order occurs at one-loop level, with the Higgs state decaying into $\gamma \gamma$ or $Z Z^* \rightarrow 4\rm{l}$\footnote{We neglect here consideration of the $\tau^+\tau^-$, $b\bar b$ and $WW^*\to 2{\rm l}2\nu$ modes from GGF, as experimental errors here are still very large.}.
-The decay of the Higgs boson via the di-photon channel is also a one-loop process, unlike the $ZZ^*$ one, which is tree level.
-The decay loops contain SUSY particles like stop, sbottom, stau, charginos and charged Higgs bosons in addition to the SM particles (top, bottom and charged gauge bosons), whereas the production loops only contain coloured particles (top, bottom, stop and sbottom).
-Furthermore, as we have assumed the Narrow Width Approximation (NWA) throughout\footnote{This is justified by the fact that in all models considered (SM, CPC-MSSM and CPV-MSSM) one has that the Higgs width is always several orders of magnitude smaller than the Higgs mass.} and neglected higher order QCD corrections at production level\footnote{Which would induce a different finite term inside the $K$-factor in the SM with respect to the CPV-MSSM (and CPC-MSSM as well).}, we can compute the Higgs boson event ratios as follows:
+At the LHC, the Higgs boson is dominantly produced via Gluon-Gluon Fusion (GGF), which at the lowest order occurs at one-loop level, with the Higgs boson subsequently decaying into $\gamma \gamma$ or $Z Z^* \rightarrow 4 \ell$ or $W W^* \rightarrow \ell \nu \ell \nu$\footnote{We neglect here the consideration of the $\tau^+\tau^-$ and $b\bar b$ decay modes from GGF, as corresponding experimental errors are still very large.}. {Now, the leading contribution of Higgs boson decays into $ZZ^{*}$ is via a tree-level process, whereas the Higgs decays into the di-photon final state via a one-loop process at leading order.
+This one-loop decay process potentially contains SUSY particles like stop, sbottom, stau, charginos and charged Higgs bosons in addition to the SM particles (top, bottom and charged gauge bosons).
+Conversely, in the GGF production mode only colored particles (top, bottom, stop and sbottom) contribute to the loop.} {Assuming the Narrow Width Approximation (NWA)}\footnote{Which is justified by the fact that in all models considered (SM, CPC-MSSM and CPV-MSSM) one has that the Higgs width is always several orders of magnitude smaller than the Higgs mass.} and neglecting higher order QCD corrections at production level\footnote{Which would induce a different finite term inside the $K$-factor in the SM with respect to the CPC-MSSM (and CPV-MSSM as well), though with differences generally too small to be of relevance here.}, we define the Higgs boson event ratios as follows: